 Set Up Your Pinterest Profile and Keep It Optimized

-Upon logging into Pinterest, the dashboard has a few insights that are very useful to help you keep your Pinterest account in top shape and a bird’s eye view into your analytics.
+Upon logging into Tailwind, the dashboard has a few insights that are very useful to help you keep your Pinterest account in top shape and a bird’s eye view on your analytics.